BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/sabre/CONVERSION_NOTES.md

-All 7 subsystems converted so far (VFA fermentation, AD-biogas, VFA-AD, digestate handling, preprocessing, pressate-biostimulant, pretreatment units) preserve `tests.py`'s full 20-test suite exactly, `rtol=1e-6` — zero conversion-caused deviation.
+All 7 subsystems converted so far (VFA fermentation, AD-biogas, VFA-AD, digestate handling, preprocessing, pressate-biostimulant, pretreatment units) preserve `tests.py`'s full 20-test suite, `rtol=1e-6`, **except for one deliberate fix** — see the `EnzymaticPretreatment`/ `PeroxidePretreatment` entry immediately below, whose corrected values are now what `tests.py` asserts against.
 Two substantive discrepancies were found in the preprocessing subsystem and deliberately NOT fixed (see "Preprocessing" under Citation-accuracy issues below; fixing either would change simulation output).
 One functional fix was made in the pressate-biostimulant subsystem